 It’s important to prevent your infant or child from getting heatstroke at all costs.
 Now, there are several new technological ways you can ensure you don’t forget your child in the backseat.

 - The car seat and stroller brand, Evenflo, now offers several car seat models with SensorSafe technology.
 These car seats include a sensor that chimes when your car turns off.
 This chime serves as a reminder that your child or infant is still buckled in.
 Evenflo car seats with this feature range from $60-$280, so you can choose one that best fits your needs.

 - Both GMC and Nissan now offer vehicles that have built-in alert systems that can be turned on to remind drivers to check their backseats.
 Check out the several 2018 GMC models that come with this feature, as well as the 2018 Nissan Pathfinder.

 - There are phone apps that are specifically made to remind you to check your backseat when you reach your destination.
 The popular navigation app, Waze, offers this opt-in reminder feature.
 You can even enter your child’s name to make sure the notification grabs your attention once you reach your destination.

 Of course, these prevention methods only work if both parents and caregivers integrate them into their normal routine.
 Even if you still don’t believe it could ever happen to your or your child, it’s always better to be safe than sorry.
 It couldn’t hurt to download one more app or have one more stuffed animal in your car.

 The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms, and coverage in a given policy may be different from those suggested here.
-And such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.